tanij/docs-exercises/book/exercises/48_exercise_path_planning_with_uncertainty.md

   * `computation_time` :
     * `mean` : average number of time steps taken to simulate the computation time
     * `std_dev` : standard deviation in time steps of the simulated computation time
+  * `mcts` :
+    * `scalar` : raise this number to increase the exploration behavior, lower the number to increase the exploitation behavior of the MCTS
+    * `budget` : TODO
+    * `time_steps` : amount of time steps the MCTS is looking ahead

 ## Drive Safe